-If you follow the recommended overall solution (see CoinTracking FAQ Different ways to track your portfolio) then a negative FIAT value is to be expected.
+If you follow the recommended overall solution (see CoinTracking FAQ: Different ways of managing your portfolio) then a negative FIAT value is to be expected.

 Let's say you have deposited 1000 USD on Kraken and you have bought 1 BTC for 1000 USD.